Why does Turkey care about Mosul?

 The Turkish military presence in northern Iraq, particularly in Bashiqa, is directly connected to the rapid rise of ISIL in the summer of 2014.
 Most observers were surprised by how sudden and complete the fall of Mosul to ISIL was, and were shocked by the group’s rapid capture of large swaths of land in Iraq and Syria.
 When the city fell into the hands of ISIL, there were serious concerns on the part of the international community that the militants could even march to Baghdad.

 Turkey had long cultivated strong economic and political ties with the Kurdish Regional Government (KRG) as well as various Sunni and Turkmen groups in Iraq, which made it a major stakeholder especially in northern Iraq.
 Extensive Turkish investments in the region were directly threatened by the rise of ISIL.

-Just as it released the Turkish hostages, ISIL surrounded the small city of Kobane on the Syrian-Turkish border, driving into Turkey.
-In an unprecedented act of military coordination, Turkey Kurdish Peshmerga forces to travel through its territory to prevent the fall of the city to ISIL.
+Just as it released the Turkish hostages, ISIL surrounded the small city of Kobane on the Syrian-Turkish border, driving new waves of refugees into Turkey.
+In an unprecedented act of military coordination, Turkey allowed Kurdish Peshmerga forces to travel through its territory to prevent the fall of the city to ISIL.
 This operation laid the groundwork for deeper military cooperation with the KRG in Iraq.